-Farm Pastures and Wildlife Exhibits, Daily, 10am-5pm (weather permitting)
+Farm Pastures and Wildlife Habitats, Daily, 10am-5pm (weather permitting)

 $5 per person suggested admission

-Take a walk on the wild side, or a stroll if you prefer, at Maymont’s outdoor wildlife exhibits.
-All exhibits feature Virginia native species (historic and present) in our 40-acre valley located between the historic estate, Children’s Farm and Nature Center.
-Animals in our Raptor Valley, Bobcat, Gray Fox, Black Bear, and Bald Eagle exhibits are on view daily by 10am and move back indoors late afternoon.
+Take a walk on the wild side, or a stroll if you prefer, at Maymont’s outdoor wildlife habitats.
+All habitats feature Virginia native species (historic and present) in our 40-acre valley located between the historic estate, Children’s Farm and Nature Center.
+Animals in our Raptor Valley, Bobcat, Gray Fox, Black Bear, and Bald Eagle habitats are on view daily by 10am and move back indoors late afternoon.
 Come early to increase your chances of seeing our wildlife when they are most active!

 Join us on Saturdays and Sundays at 2pm (weather-permitting) for an up-close animal encounter with Maymont’s bobcat, Monty.
 Maymont also offers unique animal experiences featuring behind-the-scenes tours.
 Find out more about these exclusive opportunities.